geoffreyvanwyk/scrapy-foodexhibitors/README.md

 scrapy crawl exhibitors
 ```

-The data will be collected in both Excel spreadsheet format in the _feeds_
+The data will be collected in both Excel spreadsheet format and JSON in the
-directory inside a subdirectory named according to the date.
-Each feed file's
+_feeds_ directory inside a subdirectory named according to the date.
+Each feed
-name will also include the date and time.
+file's name will also include the date and time.

 The output of the crawl will not be output to stdout but to a log file in the
 _logs_ directory with the same structure as the _feeds_ directory.